AustinCodingAcademy/react-redux-actions-practice/README.md

     * type = "SET_VIDEO_SCALE"
     * value = scale
 ### Create Store
-  * Create a store.js file
+  * xCreate a store.js file
-  * Import state from state.js
+  * xImport state from state.js
-  * import createStore from redux
+  * ximport createStore from redux
-  * import reducers from reducers
+  * ximport reducers from reducers
-  * create the store
+  * xcreate the store
-  * export the store
+  * xexport the store

 ### Provide store to components
-  * In index.js
+  * xIn index.js
-  * Import Provider from react-redux
+  * xImport Provider from react-redux
-  * Import store from store.js
+  * xImport store from store.js
-  * Use Provider component to wrap App
+  * xUse Provider component to wrap App
-  * Make sure there is no whitespace between Provider and App
+  * xMake sure there is no whitespace between Provider and App
-  * Give Provider a prop “store” and the value of the store
+  * xGive Provider a prop “store” and the value of the store

 ### Containers